 Septic Tank Types

-Septic tanks should be cleaned every 3 to 5 years depending on household size and usage.
+Septic tanks should be cleaned every three to five years depending on household size and usage.
 Regular pumping of the septic tank will reduce accumulation of scum and sludge layers in the septic tank.

-The scum layer should never reach 24 inches thick, if the material reaches 24 inches and beyond in depth, material will flow into the outlet pipe and into the drainfield and plug up your drainfield, causing drainfield failure.
+The scum layer should never reach 24 inches thick.
+If the depth reaches 24 inches or more, material will flow into the outlet pipe then into the drainfield causing a blockage and drainfield failure.

-To have your septic tank cleaned, you will need to locate your main compartment & 2nd compartment lid of the septic tank.
-You will also need to uncover the baffle lids as well, that will allow us to check your inlet baffle for blockages and clean the screen in the outlet baffle (if one is installed and your tank lid configuration).
+To have your septic tank cleaned, you will need to locate your main compartment and second compartment lid of the septic tank.
+You will also need to uncover the baffle lids, allowing us to check your inlet baffle for blockages and clean the screen in the outlet baffle, if one is installed.

 Septic tank lid location and number of lids vary by year installed and manufacturer.
-See the septic diagram below.
+See the septic diagrams below.

-Express Septic Service can locate and dig the Septic Tank lids for you, if you prefer not to do so, or if you do not know where the lids are located.
-We can obtain an as-built drawing (if available) from County Health Department for you (NO CHARGE).
+Express Septic Service can locate and dig the septic tank lids for you, if you prefer not to do so, or if you do not know where the lids are located.
+We can obtain an as-built drawing (if available) from your county health department for you at no charge.
 An as-built will give the general location of the septic system components, but will not give the exact location of the septic tank lids.

 Single Compartment

-500 – 1,000 Gallon Septic Tanks: Installed up to approximately 1976, this tank style will have one main lid and two smaller baffle lids on both ends of the tank as shown in the diagram below.
+500 – 1,000 Gallon Septic Tanks: Installed up to approximately 1976, this tank style will have one main lid and two smaller baffle lids on both ends of the tank as shown in the diagram.

-1125-1200 gallon septic tank configuration installed from late 1976 to present This tank can have 2 main 24″ lids or 2 main lids and 2 small baffle lids at both ends of tank directly above the inlet and outlet baffle, depending on manufacturer.
+This 1125-1200 gallon septic tank configuration has been installed beginning in late 1976 to now.
+This tank can have two main 24-inch lids or two main lids and two small baffle lids at both ends of tank directly above the inlet and outlet baffle, depending on the manufacturer.

-You will be looking for 2 lids like these if there are risers to surface on the tank.
-If the tank is not risered, you will find 2-24” diameter concrete lids like the picture below.
-Riser lids the can be below the surface which will require locating and digging the riser lids as well.
+You will be looking for two lids like these if there are risers to the surface on the tank.
+If the tank does not have risers, you will find two 24-inch diameter concrete lids as shown in the schematic.
+Riser lids can be below the surface which require locating and digging the riser lids as well.

 Holding Tank

-Most holding tanks are equipped with alarms that will sound when they are nearly full and will require pumping shortly thereafter.
-Failure to pump a holding tank will lead to waste water backing up into the house or onto the ground.
+Most holding tanks are equipped with alarms that will sound when they are nearly full and require pumping shortly thereafter.
+Failure to pump a holding tank will lead to wastewater backing up into the house or onto the ground.

 Pump Tank